HibacMeh/travelproject/lifecycle.md

 #django parse thru project url and knows to check setting and realizes the both media and static are saved inside

 4) go to index html and load static

+#models creation
+1) go to models on travelapp
+@) create a class and add models variable
+3. start xamp and add the databse
+4. go to settings and add on db class
+5. make migration and migrate
+6. the values should be visibe

+# start admin panel
+1) go to admin page and import the models class and register it
+2) createsuperuser
+3)runserver and log into admin portal
+4)create fields based on your table add def __str__if to rename on models